GenomicsAotearoa/hts_workshop_mpi/level2/31_coverage_mapping.md

 ## Storing read mapping information

-Mapping tools usually produce their output in the `sam` format.
+Mapping tools usually produce their output in the Sequence Alignment/Map (`sam`) format.
 This file stores the read sequences, a flag on whether they have been aligned to a reference sequence, and if so, the position on the reference sequence at which they have been aligned.
 You can view this file using any text viewer, although owing to the file size `less` is generally the best choice.
 Should you choose to do so, a `sam` file is basically a table of the alignment between each read and the reference and consists of the following columns:

 |Column|Field|Description|
 |:---|:---|:---|